 The thing is, though, that you are there now.
 While you may never experience the depth of closeness that your stepchildren have with their mother and father, you have an opportunity to be someone remarkable for them.

 It may not be easy.
 Wait.
 Scratch that.
 It will not be easy, especially in the beginning.
 As an outsider stepping into such an intimate relationship, you will have to accept that you will be distrusted.
 You will be the one to catch the blame.
 You will have to be the bigger person more often than you want to be.
 But your hard work and effort will pay off in the end.

 You are a lucky woman.
-My friend that I talked about earlier often referred to her stepchildren as her ‘bonus children.’
-She did not birth them, didn’t have to deal with the pain and fatigue of being pregnant.
-However, she got to enjoy the benefits of building a sound relationship with them, even though it took time and effort.
+You get to enjoy the benefits of building a sound relationship with your stepchildren, even though it took time and effort.
 I can only be happy that you also have such a unique opportunity.

 PS: Can you relate?
 This is exactly why I don’t want my daughter to grow up to be a stepmom.